tangysaurus/campaign-contributions-analysis/README.md

 ### Data Sources

-All data is retrieved from the FEC. [test](https://www.fec.gov/data/browse-data/?tab=bulk-data)
+All data on individual contributions is retrieved from the Federal Election Commission (FEC).
+[FEC Campaign Finance Data](https://www.fec.gov/data/browse-data/?tab=bulk-data)

-  All datasets are publicly available and can be downloaded from the links provided above.
 Please refer to the individual sources for licensing details, terms of use, and citation requirements.